NLNZDigitalPreservation/SafeMoverGUI/README.md

 - Click 'Copy' button to start the process, the processing log will show on the right side and progress bar will show progress percentage.
 - If you want to terminate the process, just click the 'Cancel' button to stop it, the destination folder/file and log file will be removed, be awared if your are overwriting destination folder, it will remove all of them.

+** Please set thread with a reasonable number, large number will exhaust all computer resource, set small thread number(2-4) if moving a lot of large size files.

 You can open log.csv to review the details of the moving records.
 ![image](img/SafeMover.png)
 ![image](img/FileStructure.png)